okube-ai/laktory/README.md

 In this template, 4 pulumi projects are used to:
 - `{cloud_provider}_infra`: Deploy the required resources on your cloud provider
-- `unity-catalog`: Setup users, groups, catalogs, schemas and Lakehouse grant
+- `unity-catalog`: Setup users, groups, catalogs, schemas and manage grants
-- `workspace-conf`: Setup secrets, clusters and warehouses
+- `workspace`: Setup secrets, clusters and warehouses and common files/notebooks
-- `workspace`: The data workflows to build your lakehouse.
+- `workflows`: The data workflows to build your lakehouse

 ## Okube Company
 <img src="docs/images/okube.png" alt="okube logo" width="85"/>